Erica Fuhrmeister (she/her), PhD

 Megan O'Brien, MS (she/her)

-Megan is a research scientist in the Fuhrmeister lab at UW.
+Megan is a PhD student in the Civil and Environmental Engineering Department at UW.
+She was previously a research scientist in the Fuhrmeister lab at UW.
 She received her bachelor’s and master’s degrees in Environmental Health Science from Baylor University.
 Her research interests include wastewater-based epidemiology, bioinformatics, and environmental toxicology.
 Currently, she is investigating detection and enrichment strategies for ARGs found in wastewater.

 In her free time, Megan enjoys kayaking, rock climbing, and reading.